publicinnovation/openorg/chapters/3_social-impact-model.md

 Public Innovation made a concerted effort to focus on the implementation of public policy rather than on its development.
 That means we’re largely policy-agnostic and benefit from staying out of the political fray.
 Because creativity loves constraints and we’re confident in our organizational agility, we can adapt our approach to any policy environment.
 Similarly, much of our work will involve filling gaps for which policy levers are insufficient.
 For example, policy is a good tool for setting priorities and creating incentives, but it cannot force individuals to want to change their behavior.
 According to Khademian:

 >“[T]he interest in culture as a public management tool is more than an imitation of business.
 It also reflects frustration with past reform efforts, a frustration shared by organizational scholars and public managers alike.
 In the past thirty years public managers have participated in many reform efforts, including management by objectives, performance program budgeting, zero-based budgeting, and decision making based upon cost-benefit analysis.
 The primary objective of these reforms was to rationalize the management of public programs by requiring agencies to be clear and more exacting in their decision making.
 While some of these reform efforts linger in the work of public organizations, most have gone by the wayside.
-However, today reformers argue that the key to reform is a change in culture–the less tangible and less formal dimension of an organization that can support or sabotage change (Khademian, 7).”
+However, today reformers argue that the key to reform is a change in culture--the less tangible and less formal dimension of an organization that can support or sabotage change (Khademian, 7).”

-By focusing on people and process, we believe that culture can evenutally lead to necessary policy changes.
+By focusing on people and process, we believe that culture can eventually lead to necessary policy changes.
 And we flatly reject the idea that policy alone can change culture.
 Culture is an artifact of collective human behavior and we need to poke at the factors that motivate behavior rather than attempting to force behavior change through policy.

 Our “culture first” approach will tackle head-on distrust toward our public institutions.
 We intend to lead by example and reinforce a cycle of trust that will enable greater experimentation and risk-taking in the civic space.